lowRISC/opentitan/doc/ug/install_instructions.md

 ## Software development

-### Compiler toolchain
+### Device compiler toolchain (RV32IMC)

-To build software you need a baremetal rv32imc compiler toolchain.
+To build device software you need a baremetal RV32IMC compiler toolchain.
 You can either build your own or use a prebuilt one.
 We recommend installing the toolchain to `/tools/riscv`.